How to Impress Your CMO in the First 12 Months

 A Few Extra Tips

-Now that you’ve learned some very specific ways to impress your CMO, here are a few more extra tips that will help you get noticed and considered valuable.
+Now that you know some very specific ways to impress your CMO, here are a few more extra tips to help you get noticed and considered valuable.

 - Consider these elements in any interaction with your CMO: What’s the big idea?
 Why should your CMO care?
 How will your idea or knowledge help the CMO succeed?